 Perfectly seared chicken tights smothered with lots of pan roasted garlic and thyme, make the most insane white wine sauce reduction you can dream of.

-Just remember to use a dry and crisp white wine!
+- use a dry and crisp white wine for the sauce.

-- finish it in the oven, at 375”F for about 45 minutes or so, until tender and the sauce concentrates.
+- start on the stove and finish it in the oven, at 375”F for about 45 minutes or so, until tender and the sauce concentrates.

-- start with leeks add mushrooms and finish with a splash of cream
+- start with sauteed leeks add mushrooms and finish with a splash of cream.

-- sprinkle with fresh grapes at the end and cook till they burst
+- for a touch of sweetness sprinkle with fresh grapes at the end and cook until they burst.

-- replace the thyme with tarragon or 1 sprig of rosemary
+- replace the thyme with tarragon or one sprig of rosemary.

 What to serve with: